Schweber/hdrop/README.md

 > changes the default behaviour: if the specified program is not running, launch it in the background instead of foreground.
 Thereafter 'hdrop -b' will work the same as without this flag.
 >
 > -i, --insensitive
-> case insensitive matching of class names.
+> case insensitive partial matching of class names.
 Try this if a running program is not recognized and a new instance is launched instead.
+> Note: incorrect matches may occur.
+>
+> -v, --verbose
+> Show notifications regarding the matching process.
+Can be used to figure out why running programs are not matched."
 >
 > -h, --help
 > Print this help message